Spend a day Exploring Palm Beach Sydney

 The first option is Smugglers Track.
 This route starts from the Pittwater side, just past the ferry wharf.
 It’s the shorter choice, but it’s steep.
 So while it starts easy, the last 500m will get your legs working hard.
 If you fancy a challenge, this is the route for you.

-Alternatively, you can head along the beach and take the less interesting named “access trail“, a 2.5km bush track that will take a little over an hour an half to the top.
+Alternatively, you can head along the beach and take the less interesting named “access trail“, a 2.5km bush track that will take a little over an hour and a half to the top.
 I would consider this second option suitable for anyone with an average fitness level.

 You get a 180-degree view of Pittwater, Ku-ring-gai National Park, and the Central Coast from the top.
 It is also a fantastic spot for whale watching in season (July to November)